 Lawrence Ross is a member of Alpha Phi Alpha Fraternity, Inc. and is also the author of the Los Angeles Times best seller, The Divine Nine: The History of African American Fraternities and Sororities.
 Mr. Ross has also written regular pieces for CNN.com, The Grio, The Root, Ebony.com, and USA Today.

-The event is sponsored by the University of Richmond's Center for Teaching, Learning, and Technology (CTLT).
-Questions should be directed to the CTLT at email@example.com .
+The event is sponsored by the University of Richmond's Center for Teaching, Learning, and Technology (CTLT), the Faculty Senate, and the Office of the President.
+Questions should be directed to the CTLT at firstname.lastname@example.org .
 View the lecture location and parking areas here.